24 min read

 AI in procurement: Applications, Challenges, and Mitigation Strategies

-Explore the impact of AI in procurement with real-world applications, key challenges, and practical strategies to overcome them.
+Explore the impact of AI in procurement and read about real-world applications, key challenges, and practical strategies to overcome them.

 Traditionally, procurement has been a process weighed down by manual tasks, fragmented systems, and endless paperwork.
 Today, procurement is undergoing a transformation.
 While procurement teams have long worked to add strategic value, Artificial Intelligence (AI) amplifies their impact.
 Procurement AI enables teams to quickly process mountains of data, uncover hidden patterns, and automate repetitive tasks like invoice processing and supplier evaluations.